If it were up to me, salmon every day of the week.

-And once I learned how easy it was to make Teriyaki Sauce at home it was GAME.
+It started with the sauce.
+Once I learned how easy it was to make my own Teriyaki Sauce at home, it was GAME.
 OVER.
+This salmon was the first recipe in my rotation to get the homemade-glaze treatment.

 Made this glaze to go with salmon my husband caught yesterday.
 Added a bit of chili garlic sauce.
 Was amazing!
 He called it “restaurant quality” lol